[?] Subscribe To This Site

 (2) Increased Urination

-(3) An increased appetite in the beginning which may decrease often time if not diagnosed and treated
+(3) An increased appetite in the beginning which may decrease over time if not diagnosed and treated

 (4) Weight loss, although diabetic cats often begin as overweight cats